Tech-Tactics/articulate-javascript-tools/storyline 360/js-trigger-retrieve-lms-name-README.md

 ## What It Does

 Pulls the learner's name from the LMS using the SCORM API and reformats it from the standard "Last, First" format to "First Last".
-The result is stored in a Storyline variable called `lmsName`, which can be displayed on any slide using `%lmsName%` — useful for personalized completion certificates or greeting messages.
+The result is stored in a Storyline variable called `lmsName`, which can be displayed on any slide using `%lmsName%`, which is useful for personalized completion certificates or greeting messages.

 ## How It Works